lightswitch05/foscam-client/README.md

 Node client sdk for current HD foscam cameras that stream H.264 like the FI9821W, FI9831P, etc..

 This is an early release and is not a fully functional SDK.
 Please open tickets and submit pull request as bugs are found.
+Until a 1.0.0 release, all 0.x.0 releases are considered major and may contain breaking changes, see [CHANGELOG.md](//github.com/lightswitch05/foscam-client/blob/master/CHANGELOG.md) for release details.

 Example Usage
 -------------